Mono-Game/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 2. In `FuelCellGame.cs`, declare a member variable (called `boundingSphere`) of type `GameObject`, after the declaration of the game camera.

     ```csharp
-    GameObject boundingSphere;
+    private GameObject boundingSphere;
     ```

-3. In the existing `Initialize` method, initialize the new variable after initializing the game camera:
+3. In the existing `Initialize` method, initialize the new variable after initializing the `gameCamera` property:

     ```csharp
     boundingSphere = new GameObject();